babarrett/mitosis-docs/mitosis-devvm.md

           git --version # display git version
           sudo apt install openocd gcc-arm-none-eabi
 ```
-Update the Nordic makefile (for Linux) to point to TODO: ???
+Update the Nordic makefile (for Linux) to point to where the tools (gcc) live.
   * Edit the Makefile by going to the terminal and executing:
 ```
-          gedit ~/nRF5_SDK_12/components/toolchain/gcc/Makefile.posix
+          gedit ~/nRF5_SDK_11/components/toolchain/gcc/Makefile.posix
 ```
   * Replace something like:
 ```
-          GNU\_INSTALL\_ROOT := /usr/local/gcc-arm-none-eabi-4\_9-2015q1
+          GNU_INSTALL_ROOT := /usr/local/gcc-arm-none-eabi-4_9-2015q1
 ```
 with:
 ```
-          GNU\_INSTALL\_ROOT := /usr/
+          GNU_INSTALL_ROOT := /usr/
 ```
-Download (clone) reversebias' Mitosis git repository:
+Download (clone) the reversebias Mitosis git repository:
-  * Clone reversebias' Mitosis git repository by going to the terminal and executing:
+  * Clone the reversebias Mitosis git repository by going to the terminal and executing:
 ```
-          cd ~/nRF5_SDK_12
+          cd ~/nRF5_SDK_11
           git clone https://github.com/reversebias/mitosis
 ```
-  * Install the udev rules (copy from get to the /etc directory):
+  * Install the udev rules (copy from the mitosis git clone to the /etc directory):
 ```
           sudo cp mitosis/49-stlinkv2.rules /etc/udev/rules.d/
 ```
-For this to compile, the directory ~/nRF5_SDK_12 needs to contain
+For this to compile, the directory ~/nRF5\_SDK\_11 needs to contain
 the sub-directory "mitosis" (the clone of the githib mitosis project):
 ```
           .